 When did you know you wanted to be a writer?

-I was blissfully unaware for years!
-I started making up stories when I was a child, but I didn’t really set out to write something properly until I was around 13.
-Though the stories I’ve written since then have varied massively, I’ve always written fantasy and horror.
+I never really decided I wanted to be, I just couldn’t stop writing!
+I started making up stories pretty much as soon as I could talk, but I didn’t really set out to write something properly until I was around 13.
+I’ve always loved fantasy and horror, though, so that’s what I’ve always written.

 What’s the best thing about writing?

-Escaping the real world, which can often be very confusing and a bit too busy for my liking.
-That said, I also work as a film journalist, which means I sometimes get to go to exciting places (San Diego, Berlin, Vancouver) and write about what I’ve seen.
+Escaping the real world, which can often be a bit too busy for my liking.
+That said, I also work as a film journalist, which means I sometimes get to go to exciting places and write about what I’ve seen.